What does it mean to be the Black, biracial daughter of a White mom?

 While being biracial comes with its challenges, it is not “tragic” (Feel free to Google: tragic mulatto archetype.)
 In fact, I feel blessed by my experience which continues to inform my work.

-During college, I often reached out to my dad for advice and support.
+During college, I often reached out to my dad for advice and support around race.
 He was always there to lend an ear and help me problem-solve.
 As a young Black boy he was one of the only “negroes” in his elementary school.
-These early experiences with integration (during the 1940’s) helped him navigate white spaces.
+I believe these early experiences with integration (during the 1940’s) helped him navigate white spaces later in life.

 Ultimately, extensive exposure to white culture, along with the superior education he received in a “good school”, gave him the foundation to become one of the first Black professors at UCLA.
 The conversations we had during my college years made up for his lack of involvement in my early childhood.
 Even though he is no longer alive, he continues to inspire and inform my work to dismantle systemic racism in our education system.